jg-rp/python-jsonpath/README.md

 A flexible JSONPath engine for Python.

-JSONPath is a mini language for extracting objects from data formatted in JavaScript Object Notation, or equivalent Python objects like dictionaries, and lists.
+JSONPath is a mini language for extracting objects from data formatted in JavaScript Object Notation, or equivalent Python objects, like dictionaries and lists.

 ```python
 import jsonpath